 - Small groups: Enjoy a calmer pace, better attention from your guide, and a more personal experience.

-- Comfort in the mountains: Salka Glamp, spacious tents, good meals, and a complete camping setup make the trek more enjoyable.
+- Comfort in the mountains: Salka Glamp, spacious tents, fresh meals, and a complete camping setup make the trek more enjoyable.

 - Professional guides: Our guides are trained, experienced, and passionate about sharing the history, culture, and nature of the Andes.